Instance-Wise Adaptive Sampling for Dataset Construction in Approximating Inverse Problem Solutions

 The reconstruction error of $\widehat{q}$ is measured by the relative $\ell^2$ error in $\bbR^{N_3^2}$ between the predicted coefficient vector and the corresponding coefficient vector for the ground-truth field $q^*$.
 The test error $\varepsilon_\text{rel}$ is then defined as the average relative error over a test set.

-To systematically quantify the improvement of the adaptive method over the non-adaptive method, we run the adaptive method for a fixed number of rounds $N_\text{round}$ on all test data, rather than using a data-dependent stopping criterion as in Algorithm~\ref{ALGO:Adaptive Sampling}.
+To systematically quantify the improvement brought by adaptive sampling for data construction within the learning-based method over its non-adaptive counterpart, as well as over traditional optimization-based approaches, we run the adaptive method for a fixed number of rounds $N_\text{round}$ on all test data, rather than using a data-dependent stopping criterion as in Algorithm~\ref{ALGO:Adaptive Sampling}.
 This allows us to track the average relative error $\varepsilon_\text{rel}$ after each round.
 The value of $N_\text{round}$ is chosen so that the average error across all test data plateaus, as illustrated in the left panels of Figures~\ref{FIG:Circle curves} and~\ref{FIG:Fourier curves}.
 Note that in practice, we do not have access to the reconstruction error because we do not know the ground-truth field $q^*$.
 Instead, we can track the measurement error, i.e., the relative $\ell^2$ error in $\bbR^{N_d\times N_t}$ between the measurement associated to the reconstructed parameter $\widehat{q}$ and the given measurement.
 A practical stopping criterion is to terminate when the measurement error begins to plateau.